darshini-shridhar/Analysis-using-Big-Data-Tools-and-Techniques/README.md

 # Analysis-using-Big-Data-Tools-and-Techniques

-This project involves analysis of Clinical trials data using three implementations - Pyspark(RDD and Dataframes), Hive-SQL and AWS services.
+This project involves analysis of Clinical trials data using three implementations - Pyspark(RDD and Dataframes), Hive-SQL on Azure data bricks along with AWS services(S3, Glue and Athena) on AWS platform.

 Following are the problem statements that will be implemented with different techniques